durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 |   2000|       0.51| 0.49|  0.53|
 |   2005|       0.37| 0.33|  0.41|

+XX from DEMAND conf paper:

+As the descriptive analysis suggest, at noon, lunch gathers more than 45% of the French population in the 30 minutes from 12:30 to 1:00PM, when the British peak only reaches 12% half an our later.
+The French lunch relies partly on people going back home for lunch, and not only on the more developed canteens in France (Southerton et al., 2011).
+This difference is repeated later for diner, but French people do not reach the level of synchronicity they do for lunch.
+Diner peaks at 8:00 in France, two hours after their counterparts, leaving a wide period of four hours and a half with barely no eating activity.
+In between there is still a small bump revealing tea break and “goûter” between 4:00 and 5:00 in both countries.
+These marked meal times, and their strong conservation in France against international trends are well described by De Saint-Pol (2006).

+Cooking or more general food preparation precede meals.
+This activity is again more concentrated in France, but we notice the overall amount of time dedicated to food preparation for diner is very large in Great Britain.
+This is not intuitively consistent with the results produced when uniquely associating cooking and eating episodes in a household which concluded to a third less cooked diners in Great Britain than in France (Durand-Daubin and Anderson, 2014).

 ## Week-day eating
 		- Contemporary : timing, location, participants, seasons, who cooks (content can change depending on the relevance for this type of meal)